TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Documentation
 ^^^^^^^^^^^^^

-We use `sphinx <http://www.sphinx-doc.org/en/stable/>`_ with the `numpydoc <https://github.com/numpy/numpydoc/>`_ extension to auto-generate module documentation.
+We use `sphinx <http://www.sphinx-doc.org/en/stable/>`_ with the `numpydoc <https://github.com/numpy/numpydoc/>`_ extension to auto-generate module documentation (see also `documentation`_).

 Each module must have a docstring that describes its functionality and purpuse.
 In addition, a dosctring must be provided for the ``main()`` function that describes input parameters and return values.
-Please make yourself familiar with the `NumPy style <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_ and follow the `PEP 0257 docstring conventions <https://www.python.org/dev/peps/pep-0257/>`_ to ensure that the documentation for your module will be build correctly.

-.. _jterator-tests:

-Tests
-^^^^^

-..
-TODO: